bifurcationkit/BifurcationKit.jl/docs/src/plotting.md

 plot!(br, label = "continuous line")
 ```

-The available arguments specific out plotting methods are
+The available arguments specific to our plotting methods are

-- `plot_fold = true`: plot the fold points with black dots
+- `plotfold = true`: plot the fold points with black dots
 - `putbifptlegend = true`: display the legend corresponding to the bifurcation points
 - `vars = nothing`: see below